Life Imprisonment Worldwide Revisited

 This research project, supported by HRLC, brings together an interdisciplinary team to examine life imprisonment on a global scale.

-Emeritus Professor Dirk van Zyl Smit and Marie Auter at the School of Law, in partnership with Dr Catherine Appleton at the Centre for Research and Education in Security, Prison and Forensic Psychiatry, St Olavs University Hospital and the Department of Mental Health, Norwegian University of Science and Technology, are revising and updating the global study on life imprisonment, first published in 2019.
+Emeritus Professor Dirk van Zyl Smit and Zinat Jimada at the School of Law, in partnership with Dr Catherine Appleton at the Centre for Research and Education in Security, Prisons and Forensic Psychiatry, St Olavs University Hospital and the Department of Mental Health, Norwegian University of Science and Technology, are revising and updating the global study on life imprisonment, first published in 2019.
 They are working together with a global community of scholars and practitioners in law, criminal justice and penology to collate information on life imprisonment around the world.

-One of the main aims has been to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.
-The project has resulted in two major books on life imprisonment:
+One of the main aims of this project has been to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.
+The project has resulted in three major books on life imprisonment:

 Published by Hart Publishing in 2016.

 The substantive research conducted by the Life Imprisonment Worldwide Project is complemented by a campaign to increase its impact.
 With support from an ESRC Impact Accelerator Award, key findings of the research were published in 2018 in a joint policy briefing on Life Imprisonment with Penal Reform International.

 The policy briefing examines the use of life imprisonment against the background of Goal 16 of the United Nations Sustainable Development Goals, the Nelson Mandela Rules on the Standard Minimum Treatment of Prisoners and other international standards.
 The briefing concludes that urgent changes are required to the way life imprisonment is imposed and implemented to make it human rights compliant.
 These include the abolition of life without parole sentences and the recommendation that life sentences should never be mandatory.